What is the Global Torture Index?

 • Ghislain Koffi Nyaku, CACIT (Togo)

-• Henri Tiphagne, People’s Watch-HRDA India (India)
+• Henri Tiphagne, People’s Watch-HRDA (India)

 • Ilef Kassab (Previously Hélène Legeay in 2024), OMCT Tunisia (Tunisia)